correspSearch/CMIF-Creator/README.md

-# CMIF Creator 2.0.0

-Creating a digital index of letters.
-Built files are found in the `dist`-folder.
+# CMIF Creator - Creating a digital index of letters.
+v2.0.0

+With the CMIF Creator you can create a digital index of letters in the "Correspondence Metadata Interchange Format" (CMIF) of your printed scholarly edition.
+You have the possibility to start a new CMIF file or edit an existing CMIF file on your computer.

 ## Copyright
 Developed by